Where to sit at NFL games [infographic]

 ■ Obviously, not all stadiums are the same.
 Although our guide above says to sit either side of the field, some stadiums specifically mentioned the End Zone areas as the best.
 In one venue, it was suggested to get a good view of the city behind the field.
 In another, it was to get into the Dawg Pound amongst the ‘real fans’.
 It’s a reminder that this is a ‘guide’: your best bet is to check the fan tips for the venue you’re going to on our site (or App).

 What do you think?

-You can click here to go to our site to find & purchase your NFL tickets.Categories: NFL, Sports travel guides, tourism
+You can also click here to go to Sports Where I Am to find & purchase your NFL tickets.Categories: NFL, Sports travel guides, tourism